ICC Men’s ODI World Cup: Babar Azam steps down as captain after Pakistan’s early exit

 “I will continue to represent Pakistan in all three formats.
 I am here to support the new captain and the team with my experience and dedication,” he added.

 With Azam as the captain, Pakistan rose to No. 1 spot in the ICC Men’s ODI Rankings not long ago.
+However, after the failure to reach the semi-finals, his position was immediately under threat.
+Azam scored 320 runs in nine matches at an average of 40 and strike-rate of 82.90 at the World Cup.

 “I vividly remember the moment when I recieved the call from PCB to lead Pakistan in 2019,” he wrote.
 “Over the past four years, I’ve experienced many highs and lows on and off the field, but I wholeheartedly and passionately aimed to maintain Pakistan’s pride and respect in the cricket world.”

-Azam scored 320 runs in nine matches at an average of 40 and strike-rate of 82.90 at the 2023 ICC Men’s ODI World Cup.
+Although no official announcement has been made, AFP reported that Shan Masood is tipped to lead the Test side while Shaheen Shah Afridi is the likely candidate for the white ball captaincy.

+As well as suffering an eighth defeat in eight meetings at World Cups against arch-rivals India, he also oversaw a first loss to neighbours Afghanistan.
 Azam, who has been under fire for his on field decision making, had met the PCB chief earlier in the day before tendering his resignation.

+Azam led Pakistan in 20 Tests, winning ten, losing six and drawing the other four.
+In 43 ODIs, Pakistan won 26, losing 16 with one no result.

+In the shortest format, Azam led Pakistan to the semi-final of the Twenty20 World Cup in 2021 and a runners-up finish a year later.

-Pakistan failed to qualify to the semi-finals for third time in three editions.
+In 71 T20Is, he enjoyed 41 wins, 23 losses with seven no results.
+This is for the third time that Pakistan has failed to qualify to the semi-finals in three editions.

+Team director Mickey Arthur and head coach Grant Bradburn also held discussions with Ashraf but they are likely to remain in their positions.